frankstepanski/node-express-course/week3/readme.md

 ### Middleware

-A web framework like Express.js operates through functions called [middleware](https://expressjs.com/en/guide/using-middleware.html) that sit between HTTP interaction on the web and the Node.js platform.
+A web framework like Express.js operates through functions called [middleware](https://expressjs.com/en/guide/using-middleware.html) that sit between an HTTP interaction on the web and the Node.js platform.
 Middleware is a general term applied to code that assists in listening for, analyzing, filtering, and handling HTTP communication before data interacts with application logic.

 >So an Express application is basically a series of middleware function calls. :white_check_mark: